julia-dizhak/rails-blog/README.md

 ## How to run a blog

-Below steps are necessary to get the application up and running locally.
+Below steps are necessary to get the app up and running locally:

 * install all dependencies
 * run in console `rails s`